Updated November 2017

 Arc'teryx Alpha FL 45

 Must pack thoughtfully for a balanced load

-Our Editors' Choice Award goes to the Arc'teryx Alpha FL 45
+Our Top Pick Award for Fast-and-Light goes to the Arc'teryx Alpha FL 45

 Max Neale approaching Mt.
 Katahdin, Maine with the Hyperlite Mountain Gear Ice Pack.

 The packs reviewed here are "alpine" climbing packs.
 They are designed for technical mountain climbing (and mountaineering).
 They are often more compact and streamlined than backpacking packs, and larger than a small climbing daypack for multi-pitch rock. an excellent alpine climbing pack should be easily overstuffed and carry heavy loads with some comfort.
 Then, it must also be comfortable and streamlined enough for the summit bid, able to carry the essentials and not get in the way of your movement when the climbing gets technical.
 If you can't live without lots of pockets, access points, straps, and a beefy suspension, check out our Best Backpacking Backpack Review

 Fast and light alpinism on Mt.
 Baker's North Ridge.